lsst-sqre/sqr-051/index.rst

 Alternative designs
 ===================

-The following alternative designs would avoid exposing authentication credentials to protecte services that could be used to access other protected services.
+The following alternative designs would avoid exposing authentication credentials to protected services that could be used to access other protected services.

 Strip Gafaelfawr cookie from proxied request
 --------------------------------------------